Temiloluwa/Temiloluwa.github.io/_posts/2023-12-03-installing-kubeflow-on-eks-december-2023.md

 The primary objective of this post is to recount my experience installing Kubeflow on Amazon EKS in December 2023.
 Before diving into the Kubeflow installation process, it is imperative to first set up EKS either through the AWS CLI or the AWS console.

-There are two approaches Kubeflow installation approaches I explored are:
+There are two Kubeflow installation approaches I explored:
   1. Using Juju by Canonical
   2. Using the Official guide by Amazon at [link](https://awslabs.github.io/kubeflow-manifests/)

 ## Setting Up Your EKS Cluster

-To begin, the first step is to establish an EKS cluster.
-This can be accomplished either programmatically through the AWS CLI or using the AWS console.
 According to the official [documentation](https://v0-6.kubeflow.org/docs/started/k8s/overview/), Kubeflow mandates a minimum of 12GB of memory and 4 CPUs.
 Here are the configuration options for the nodes:

 - Kubernetes version: 1.25